rust-community/events-team/guides/CONFERENCE_BUDGETING.md

 ## Legal entity

-First of all, try to get a legal entity which gives you limited liability.
+Try to create a legal entity which gives you limited liability.
+It's best to have one just for the conference.
+That makes bookkeeping and understanding what's going on on your bank account easy.

 Don't try to rely on others peoples companies (it messes up _their_ budgeting), only do this as a last resort.

 ## Tell me what you want, what you really, really want